 The goal is to find the magic secret sauce formula that allows you to do something you really love and make money while you’re at it.

-Finding the online business niche that’s right for you can take time and sometimes, you have to try different things before you find your sweet spot.
+Finding the online business niche that’s right for you can take time.
 A good way to find your true niche is to cast the net a little wider to start so you have some room to narrow down.